proyecto26/RestClient/README.md

   Headers = new Dictionary<string, string> {
     { "Authorization", "Bearer JWT_token..." }
   },
-  Body = newPost, //Content-Type: application/json
-  BodyString = "Use it instead of 'Body' if you want to use other tool to serialize the JSON", SimpleForm = new Dictionary<string, string> {}, //Content-Type: application/x-www-form-urlencoded FormSections = new List<IMultipartFormSection>() {}, //Content-Type: multipart/form-data DownloadHandler = new DownloadHandlerFile(destPah), //Download large files
+  Body = newPost, //Serialize object using JsonUtility by default BodyString = SerializeObject(newPost), // Use it instead of 'Body' to serialize objects to JSON string using other tools BodyRaw = CompressToRawData(newPost), // Use it instead of 'Body' to send raw data directly SimpleForm = new Dictionary<string, string> {}, //Content-Type: application/x-www-form-urlencoded FormSections = new List<IMultipartFormSection>() {}, //Content-Type: multipart/form-data DownloadHandler = new DownloadHandlerFile(destPah), //Download large files